Cologne Public Library: The branch libraries

-There are 11 branch libraries, situated in different districts of Cologne.
 There are branches in Bocklemünd, Chorweiler, Ehrenfeld, Kalk, Mülheim, Neubrück, Nippes, Porz, Rodenkirchen and Sülz.
 The branch in the Südstadt (Haus Balchem) is something special: it is housed in a building, which was reconstructed in 17th century baroque style after the second world war.

 The branch library in Bocklemünd is something like a junior company: it is managed by apprentices under the supervision of a young library employee.

 The mobile library serves another 18 neighbourhoods in Cologne.

-Service
+Service and offers

-Among a range of other items, current bestsellers are provided (fiction, non-fiction, pop music, films).
+Other than providing fiction and non-fiction books, the library provides with a lot more items: DVDs, Blu-Rays, CDs and films of different fields.
+There are also musical notes, media for children games and e-media for library users.
+Even professional platforms like Statista and Nexis can be used.
 The library offers various library education programmes and cooperates with schools.
 The interlibrary loans department procures items from other libraries, if they are not available in Cologne.
 There are training sessions on how to conduct searches in databases and on the internet.
 The school service offers educational programmes designed for various age groups using methods to encourage pupils to be active, thus promoting media and information literacy.

-Virtual library
+The library offers a lot of items in the context of "Bibliothek der Dinge".
+It includes not just robots and items from the MINT-space, but also items which aren't used on a daily basis.
+The thought behind this offer is to make items available for everyone and be environment friendly (Shareconomy), so everyone can try items out.

-The homepage of the public library of Cologne has been integrated in the site of the City of Cologne.
-The public library provides high-speed access to the internet and licensed databases that can be searched by customers.
-It was one of four pilot libraries for the introduction of the Onleihe, a download portal for the temporary use of digital items (e-books, electronic audiobooks and music CDs, e-videos, e-papers).
-The library communicates via Twitter, Blog and Facebook.
+There are makerspaces in different branches of the public library.
+Devices for digitization of VHS-cassettes or vinyl records as well as cutting plotter or 3D-printer and VR glasses can be found there.
+A fully equipped social-media-studio is also placed in the central library.
+The music library of the central library accommodates a baby grand piano, e-drums and an e-piano.
+E-pianos can also be found in the branch libraries in Nippes and Porz.

 Events

 Cologne Library is not just a knowledge store, but also a much-frequented location for events.
-Among the highlights is the series of events called 'wissenswert': presenters talk with authors who read from their books.
+There are a lot of event types for different topics: readings on societal topics, reading promotion, events for gaming and robotics, workshops with a creative focus and the MINT-Festival, weeks with specialized workshops based on MINT-topics for children and adults.

-Throughout the library system, there are readings, exhibitions and a programme designed for children.
+Other than that there are educational programms and cooperations with schools.
+The school service apartment of the library provides educational workshops to teach media and information literacy.